matthew-johnson/gpt-from-scratch/README.md

 The project is divided into several components:

 1. **Text Encoding and Decoding**:
-   - A `TextEncoderDecoder` class is used to handle character-level tokenization and detokenization.
+   - A `TextEncoderDecoder` class handles character-level tokenization and detokenization.
    - The dataset is encoded into integer tensors for training.

 2. **Dataset Loading**:
    - The `load_dataset` function retrieves a text dataset from a URL (e.g., the Tiny Shakespeare dataset) and splits it into training and validation sets.

 3. **Model Architecture**:
-   - The `GPTLanguageModel` class implements a transformer-based language model with:
+   - The `GPTLanguageModel` class implements a transformer-based language model using Tinygrad, including:
      - Token and positional embeddings.
      - Multi-head self-attention.
      - Feedforward layers.
      - Layer normalization and dropout for regularization.

 4. **Training Loop**:
-   - The model is trained using the Adam optimizer with weight decay.
+   - The model is trained using an optimizer (e.g., SGD or Adam) implemented in Tinygrad.
    - Loss is evaluated on both training and validation sets at regular intervals.

 5. **Text Generation**: